 Would you like to improve the health of your woods while contributing to cleaner air and water?
 What if you could do this at little to no upfront cost, and could also realize some new income from your woodland each year?

-The new Family Forest Carbon Program (FFCP), developed by the American Forest Foundation and the Nature Conservancy (TNC) and currently being offered in Pennsylvania, and expanding soon into West Virginia and Maryland, is designed to do just that.
+The new Family Forest Carbon Program (FFCP), developed by the American Forest Foundation and the Nature Conservancy (TNC) and currently being offered in Maryland, Pennsylvania, and West Virginia, is designed to do just that.

 The Family Forest Carbon Program has been designed to remove these barriers.
 It brings together family forest owners, companies, and local NGOs to address climate change together.